A doctor's hands holding a woman's hand, which cradles a heart-shaped object, indicating potential heart attack symptoms

 Chest Pain

-Pain above the Waist
+Pain Above the Waist

 Pain may radiate in other areas of the body such as the neck, stomach, or an arm.
 If someone is experiencing this kind of pain as well as chest pains, call for help immediately.